pinhop07/LIRI/README.md

 spotify, "Hey Jude"
 ```

-* This would call the spotifyThis function and pass in "Hey Jude" as the song.
+* This would call the spotifyThis function and pass in 'Hey Jude' as the song.

 * This should work for any function and parameter you use.